chrischoy/python-venv-setup/README.md

 deactivation of python virtual environments.

-## Setting up an virtual environment
+## Setting up a virtual environment

 The following script shows you how to run the script `venv-init.sh` to make an environment named `$ENV_NAME` on `$SERVER_NAME`.